PhoenixPan/FrontEndDevelopment/html-css.md

 <a href = "#"><img class="classA classB" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat. "></a>
 ```
-3. Within <style>, use "." to indicate class and "#" to indicate id
+3. Within style, use "." to indicate class and "#" to indicate id